django-guardian/django-guardian/docs/userguide/shortcuts.md

     ...
 ```

-Only object permissions are checked.
-Unlike `user.has_perm(perm, obj)`, this does not go through the authentication
+Only object permissions are checked, and the configured authentication backends are bypassed.
+Unlike
+`user.has_perm(perm, obj)`, this does not go through the backend chain.
+Django's `ModelBackend` returns no permissions
-backend chain and does not consult global (model-level) permissions.
+once an object is passed, so global (model-level) permissions are not part of that answer either, but a custom backend
+may answer differently.

 ### General Permission Checking